Yardliyawara

-The Yardliyawara otherwise known as the Jadliaura were an indigenous Australian people of South Australia.
+The Yardliyawara, also known as the Jadliaura and variant spellings, are an Aboriginal Australian people of the northern Flinders Ranges region of South Australia.
+Today they are considered one of the larger grouping known as the Adnyamathanha people.

 Language

 The Yardliyawara language is classified as one of the Karnic languages, though this has been disputed, and is now classified as a dialect of Yarli.

 Country

 Norman Tindale describes their tribal lands as extending over some 7,400 mi2, from east of the northern sector of the Flinders Ranges, from Wertaloona south to Carrieton and Cradock.
 In an easterly direction the boundaries ran to Frome Downs and Holowilena Station on Siccus River.
 To the west the boundaries extended to Arkaba and Hawker.

 People

-The Yardliyawara are often subsumed under a collective tribal grouping as one of the Adnyamathanha ('Hill People'), which embraces also several other distinct groups such as the Wailpi, Kuyani, Pilatapa and Barngarla tribes.
+The Yardliyawara are often subsumed under a collective tribal grouping as one of the Adnyamathanha, which embraces also several other distinct groups such as the Wailpi, Kuyani, Pilatapa, and Barngarla.
 Their territory around Wertaloona had a variety of sandstone that could be used to manufacture millstones, and northern tribes would come down to trade for it.